 Update your Joomla site… yet again.

 If you run a site powered by the Joomla content management system and haven’t yet applied a critical update for this software released less than two weeks ago, please take a moment to do so: A trivial exploit could let users inject malicious content into your site, turning it into a phishing or malware trap for visitors., Says Brian Krebs

-Use GnuWin32 ported tools like grep.exe and find.exe to find backdoor files in websites, check visitor’s IP addresses or hits to backdoors in IIS log files: forensic log analysis with grep.
-Search for Joomla, WordPress, Drupal PHP backdoors within your website, clean up a hacked website and keep a website secure.
+How to use GnuWin32 ported tools like grep.exe and find.exe for forensic log file analysis in Windows Server.
+Find backdoors in websites, check visitor’s IP addresses or hits to backdoors in IIS log files easy.
+Command-line log analysis in Windows Server, search for Joomla, WordPress, Drupal PHP malware & backdoors on your website with grep and find, clean up a hacked website and keep a website secure.